noraj/OSCP-Exam-Report-Template-Markdown/src/OSCP-exam-report-template_OS_v2.md

 ### Privilege Escalation - MySQL Injection

-**Vulnerability Explanation:** A custom web application identified was prone to SQL Injection attacks.
+**Vulnerability Explanation:** After establishing a foothold on target, John noticed there were several applications running locally, one of them, a custom web application on port 80 was prone to SQL Injection attacks.
+Using Chisel for port forwarding, John was able to access the web application.
 When performing the penetration test, John noticed error-based MySQL Injection on the taxid query string parameter.
-While enumerating table data, John was able to successfully extract login and password credentials that were unencrypted that also matched username and password accounts for the root user account on the operating system.
+While enumerating table data, John was able to successfully extract the database root account login and password credentials that were unencrypted that also matched username and password accounts for the administrative user account on the system and John was able to log in remotely using RDP.
-This allowed for a successful breach of the Linux-based operating system as well as all data contained on the system.
+This allowed for a successful breach of the operating system as well as all data contained on the system.

-**Vulnerability Fix:** Since this is a custom web application, a specific update will not properly solve this issue The application will need to be programmed to properly sanitize user-input data, ensure that the user is running off of a limited user account, and that any sensitive data stored within the SQL database is properly encrypted.
+**Vulnerability Fix:** Since this is a custom web application, a specific update will not properly solve this issue.
+The application will need to be programmed to properly sanitize user-input data, ensure that the user is running off of a limited user account, and that any sensitive data stored within the SQL database is properly encrypted.
 Custom error messages are highly recommended, as it becomes more challenging for the attacker to exploit a given weakness if errors are not being presented back to them.